Abhishek001konni/Abhishek001konni.github.io/index.md

 ### Hi there 👋,I'm Abhishek
 #### Android developer
 I,m Abhishek from India and i do Android development and cyb sec.
-I really enjoy learning languages ,I'm currently learning python and c++
+I really enjoy learning languages ,

-- 🔭 I’m currently working on Building custom roms and kernels
+- 🔭 I’m currently working on Building custom ROMS and Kernels
 - 🌱 I’m currently learning c++
 - 🤔 I’m looking for help with Teach me more contents about languages
 - 💬 Ask me about cyber security and Android developing